jupyter-server/enterprise_gateway/docs/source/operators/config-add-env.md

   EG_NAMESPACE=enterprise-gateway or default
     Kubernetes only.
 Used during Kubernetes deployment, this indicates the name of the namespace in which the Enterprise Gateway service is deployed.
-The enterprise-gateway.yaml file creates this namespace, then sets EG_NAMESPACE dring deployment.
+The namespace is created prior to deployment, and is set into the EG_NAMESPACE env via deployment.yaml script.
 This value is then used within Enterprise Gateway to coordinate kernel configurations.
 Should this value not be set during deployment, Enterprise Gateway will default its value to namespace 'default'.